 Watch Steph Curry's Ridiculous Move During The Warriors-Pacers Game

-Steph Curry had an incredible move during the game between the Golden State Warriors and Indiana Pacers on Monday night.

-The Golden State Warriors are playing the Indiana Pacers in Indianapolis on Monday night, and during the game, Steph Curry had an absolutely sensational move.
+The Golden State Warriors defeated the Indiana Pacers 102-100 in Indianapolis on Monday night, and during the game, Steph Curry had an absolutely sensational move.

 The clip of the play can be seen in a tweet that is embedded below from the Twitter account of the Warriors.